Room and board

 A dorm room at Endicott College, Massachusetts, USA

-• Room refers to a private bedroom provided, sometimes with a private ensuite bathroom.
+• Room refers to a bedroom provided, sometimes private and occasionally with an en suite bathroom.

 Two commonly encountered boards are:

-• Full Board, where the host provides all three daily meals.
+• Full board, where the host provides three daily meals.

 Another option is: